wwwfernand/cloud_assembly/README.md

-# Personal Blog Site
+# Cloud Assembly: Personal Blog Site

 My old blog website has been neglected for many years, and its design has become quite embarrassing.
-I am now considering starting a new blog site.
+I am now considering starting a new blog site, [Cloud Assembly](https://cloud-asm.com/).

 Many of my current projects are still developed using the outdated versions of Ruby and Rails, some of which have already reached End-Of-Life (EOL).
 That is why, I have been eager to try Rails 7, and creating a new, simple blog site seems like the perfect opportunity to do so.